MATHS AT HOLY TRINITY PRIMARY SCHOOL

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Progression of knowledge and skills through Years 1 to 6:
+Progression of knowledge and skills through EYFS and Years 1 to 6:

 We use the following progression maps for mathematics created by the NCETM (National Centre for Excellence in the Teaching of Mathematics) to guide our teaching and learning:

 - EYFS progression grid (see document further on)

 Children make progress best as mathematicians when they regularly repeat skills and practice them until they become embedded.

 This can be quite a long process sometimes, and so the use of the context of an exciting game or interesting activity can be highly